SGDInstitute/apollo/content/collections/pages/sgdinstitute/consulting.md

         content:
           -
             type: text
-            text: 'Roadmapping means we guide your group through thinking about key questions, stakeholders and other essential considerations for your project or program.
+            text: 'Roadmapping means we guide your group through thinking about key questions, stakeholders, and other essential considerations for your project or program.
 From there, your group moves forward in actualizing your project or program and can connect with us for feedback or suggestions. '
       -
         type: paragraph
         attrs: